drts01/notes/stackedit/jobs/LinkedIn.md

 ## Proudest accomplishment

+### Presenting at conferences

 - **Situation**:
-  - Never though I would do pubilc people.
+  - Never though I would do pubilc people
+    1. fear of public speaking
+    2. lack of confidence as competent to speak on any topic
   - Life challenges de-railed my career
   - I returned to tech as hobbiest and the tech team for mom and pop shops.
   - I started attending user groups and confrences as a spectator